jtart/react-universal-app/README.md

 ```

 #### Managing the document head
-uni delegates to [react-helmet](https://github.com/nfl/react-helmet) for managing the head tags of the document. uni manages the render and injection of react-helmet head tags on the server, so all you need to do is create the tags!
+uni delegates to [react-helmet](https://github.com/nfl/react-helmet) for managing the head elements of the document. uni manages the render and injection of react-helmet head elements on the server, so all you need to do is create the elements!

 ```JavaScript
 // app/components/Home.js